OpenMD/OpenMD/QUICK_START.md

 ## Statistical Analysis

-At this point we have a completed simulation (256 SPC/E water molecules), simulated in NVE conditions for 10 ps) and we've tracked its progress, what's next?
+At this point we have a completed simulation (256 SPC/E water molecules, simulated in NVE conditions for 10 ps) and we've tracked its progress, what's next?

 Suppose you want to dive a bit deeper into your data analysis and want to compute either static properties or time correlation functions.
 Once the trajectory has been generated, you can use two other utilities to study many derived properties.